akka/akka/akka-docs/src/main/paradox/stream/stream-composition.md

 :   @@snip [CompositionDocTest.java]($code$/java/jdocs/stream/CompositionDocTest.java) { #mat-combine-3 }

 As the last example, we wire together `nestedSource` and `nestedSink` and we use a custom combiner function to create a yet another materialized type of the resulting `RunnableGraph`.
-This combiner function just ignores the @scala[`Future[String]`] @java[`CompletionStage<String>`] part, and wraps the other two values in a custom case class `MyClass`
+This combiner function ignores the @scala[`Future[String]`] @java[`CompletionStage<String>`] part, and wraps the other two values in a custom case class `MyClass`
 (indicated by color *purple* on the diagram):